-If a storm is imminent, or if flooding has already started, follow these steps to minimize flooding and water damage to your personal property:
+If a storm is imminent, or flooding has already started, follow these steps to minimize flooding and water damage to your property:

 - Turn off the water line, if that is the source of the flooding.

-- Clear out your gutters and drains so that water can flow freely through them.
+- Clear out gutters and drains so that water can flow freely.

 - Use sandbags to block any gaps that will lead to flooding.

-- Move rugs, furniture, electronics and other valuables to a higher floor of the home, or at least elevate them from floor level.
+- Move rugs, furniture, electronics and other valuables to a higher floor of the home, or elevate them.

-- Shut off your electricity at the breaker panel, should flood water be close to reaching your electrical system.
+- Shut off your electricity at the breaker panel, if flood water is close to reaching your electrical system.

-- If it's not raining, open multiple windows to allow air to flow through your home.
+- If it's not raining, open windows to allow air flow through your home.

 - Turn on your sump pump or use a shop vacuum to remove water as quickly as possible.

-- Photograph or videotape any flooding in order to document and defend your claim with your flood insurance provider.
+- Photograph or videotape any flooding to document and defend your claim with your flood insurance provider.